Transport in Israel: National Bike Trail

 The National Bike Trail, when completed will take riders from the southern city of Eilat to the border with Lebanon, passing though Jerusalem, Tel Aviv and several other cities.

 Ofnidan (Greater Tel Aviv Cycle Network)

 As of 2021, construction was underway on Ofnidan, a cycle network of seven inter-urban routes connecting the cities of the Tel Aviv Metropolitan Area, with some segments already open.

 Public transportation

+In March 2024, Israel launched a reform intended to encourage use of public transport by decreasing prices.
+The reform includes a 50% discount to those who live on the periphery and not in places with a high income, to disabled.
+33% discount will be given to people in the age of 18-26 so that people get used to move on public transport.
+Discharged soldiers and those who have completed national service will ride for free during one year.
+The discount will be given only for a "monthly free" arrangement and not for a ticket for a single trip.
+As the price of public transport in Israel is relatively low, probably more lines, bus lanes and higher frequency can cause even bigger effect.

 Bus service

 Buses are the country's main form of public transport.
 In 2017, bus passenger trips totaled approximately 740 million.
 In 2009, 16 companies operated buses for public transport, totaling 5,939 buses and 8,470 drivers.
 Egged is Israel's largest bus company, and operates routes throughout the country.
 Bus routes in some areas are operated by smaller carriers, the largest being the Dan Bus Company, operating routes in Gush Dan.
 Kavim is the next largest.

 Bus stations in Israel, other than standalone bus stops, come in two types: terminals (masof, pl. mesofim) and central stations (tahana merkazit).
 Each terminal serves a number of routes, usually over a dozen, while a central station may serve over a hundred bus routes.
 The largest central bus terminal in the country is the Tel Aviv Central Bus Station, which is also the second largest bus terminal in the world.

 On August 5, 2010, the Ministry of Transport opened a website that contained information about public bus and train routes in the country.
 Previously, information was given only by the individual public transit operators.